1. Establish a Proactive Maintenance Schedule

 2. Understand the tasks and categorized them by when they need to be performed: daily, weekly, monthly, quarterly, bi-annual and annual.

-Checking the critical systems before business hours begin is a cost effective way to ensure systems are ready for the business.
-Many outages have been detected this way giving the IT team a head start to restore services before it has a negative effect on their organization.
+Checking critical business systems before production hours begin is a cost effective way to ensure services are available and ready for daily operations.
+These checks also help you detect unplanned outages or other unknown errors and gives the IT team a head start to correct any problems before they have a negative effect on their organization.

 3. Implement Measurements & Indicators

-There are 4 main indicators high-powered IT leaders use to measure as well as reduce the frequency and impact of downtime on their organization - Availability, Reliability, Maintainability and Serviceability.
-The fact that these indicators are being measured and used to make management decisions is a sign of a person who has their house in order.
+There are 4 main indicators effective IT leaders use to measure as well as reduce the frequency and impact of unplanned downtime on their organization - Availability, Reliability, Maintainability and Serviceability.
+The fact these indicators are being measured and being used to make management decisions is a sign of a person who has their house in order.

-1. Availability - A sign that unplanned downtime is probably happening more than it should is the lack of this measurement.
-High powered IT leaders know it is critical to measure Availability or up time because it becomes an objective tool to be leveraged when under duress.
-Availability is calculated as number of hours IT has committed to having the service available (A) minus the number of hours it was not available (B) divided by itself (A) times 100.
+Availability: A sign that unplanned downtime is probably happening more than it should is the lack of this measurement.
+Effective IT leaders know it is critical to measure Availability or "up-time" because it becomes an objective tool to be leveraged when under duress.
+Availability is calculated as the number of hours IT has committed to having the service available (A), minus the number of hours it was not available (B), divided by itself (A), times 100.
 The formula looks like this ->[(A-B)/A * 100].
 It is communicated as a %, i.e. 99.999%.

-2. Reliability - How long have their systems been running before the next failure occurs is typically unimportant to a overburdened IT leader.
+Reliability: How long have their systems been running before the next failure occurs is typically unimportant to an overburdened IT leader.
 This measurement is also known as Mean Time Between Failures (MTBF).
 It speaks volumes about an IT department's performance.

-4. Serviceability - How about your vendor's ability to meet their Service Level Agreement?
+Serviceability: How about your vendor's ability to meet their Service Level Agreement?
 This is called Serviceability and the SLAs include availability, reliability and maintainability.
 If you do not measure your vendor, how do you know how well they are performing?
 SLA commitment breaches happen more often than you think.
-A reactionary type environment will not catch these types of failures.
+A reactionary-type environment will not catch these types of failures.